-CAPE was formed in order to promote professionalism in property and evidence gathering, processing, and retention.
+CAPE was formed in 1988 with the mission of promoting professionalism in property and evidence gathering, processing, and retention.
 Emphasis is placed on information sharing, training and support.

 CAPE is a non-profit organization made up of both civilian and sworn personnel.
 Membership is open to all those involved in the processing or retention of property and evidence for criminal justice agencies.